SaranyaSahadevan/PLSQL_DAY10_TASK/README.md

 # PLSQL_DAY10_TASK
-comitting this PLSQL files as part of Day 10 tasks
+committing this PLSQL files as part of Day 10 tasks